Skip to Content

 German Shepherds are so clingy because it’s a characteristic of their breed – he is not independent by nature.

-You only have to think about how loyal and protective German Shepherds can be.
-Your German Shepherd considers you family, which is why he wants to be around you so much.
+You only have to consider how loyal and protective German Shepherds can be.
+Your German Shepherd considers you family, so he wants to be around you all the time.

 German Shepherd Working Dog